2006 California Golden Bears football team: Arizona State

-Oregon State Beavers
+Oregon State

 In week 5, Cal headed to Corvallis, Oregon to play the Oregon State Beavers at Reser Stadium.
 The Beavers had a 2–1 record going into this game, and had yet to play a Pac-10 matchup this season.
 Last season, the Beavers played a ranked Cal squad at Memorial Stadium in Berkeley and upset them 23–20, dropping the Bears from the rankings for the first time in over a year.

 In front of a rowdy crowd, the Bears dominated the Beavers, scoring four touchdowns and hitting a field goal before the Beavers were able to score a field goal as the first half ended.
 In the second half, the Beavers scored another field goal and a fourth-quarter touchdown, but the Bears also managed another touchdown and field goal to end the game 41–13.

 Nate Longshore had a career-high day, passing for 341 yards and four touchdowns, along with one interception.
 Marshawn Lynch also had a rushing touchdown, along with two receiving ones.
 DeSean Jackson and Lavelle Hawkins also scored on receiving touchdowns.
 Oregon State quarterback Matt Moore had 187 passing yards before being replaced in the fourth quarter.

 This win propelled the Bears four spots in the AP Poll to #16, and shot them up three spots in the Coaches Poll to #17.
 Their record stood at 4–1, with a 2–0 Pac-10 record, while the Beavers left with a 2–2 record, 0–1 in the Pac-10.

 With a looming game against the undefeated Oregon Ducks, Coach Tedford confessed that he would "immediately" begin thinking about the showdown.

 Despite the blowout, the Beavers finished the season with a 10–4 record, and third in the Pac-10 thanks to a 7–3 conference record, a win in the 2006 Sun Bowl over Missouri, and would score a memorable upset over the former #3 USC Trojans several weeks after the Cal loss.